ec429/SPEngine/README.txt

 Like the name implies, it allows the player to design procedurally-created engines, using a simple and understandable model.

-SPEngine is currently in alpha; it's had little testing, and the configs aren't done.
-However, the basic mechanic works.
+SPEngine is currently in beta; the engine configs aren't all complete, though we're only missing a couple and the basic functionality works.
+Perhaps the biggest hole is that the part model size doesn't change with thrust level.

 SPEngine is developed by Edward Cree, aka 'soundnfury'.